madavid128/madavid-research/index.md

 page_jumps: "off"
 ---

-# Michael A. David, PhD
+# Michael Aaron David, PhD

 {% capture intro_left %}
-I’m a biomedical engineer with a PhD and an Instructor in the Department of Orthopedics at the University of Colorado Anschutz Medical Campus.
+I’m a biomedical engineer with a PhD and an Instructor in the Department of Orthopedics at the University of Colorado Anschutz.

 My work focuses on:
 - End-to-end machine learning workflows across spatial histopathology, transcriptomics and multi-omics, and medical imaging